Foxicution/PD_Motor_Outcomes_post_DBS/README.md

 # PD_Motor_Outcomes_post_DBS

 Publishing the whole codebase for "Radiomic features of amygdala nuclei and hippocampus subfields help to predict deep brain stimulation motor outcomes for Parkinson‘s disease patients" paper.
+The requirements are found in [requirements.txt](requirements.txt)

 NOTE: The codebase is extremely messy due to rapid solo development.
 Some minor data preparation tasks were done by hand (will be outlined in the relevant parts).